Sorority Boys poster

 The inciting incident occurs at 11 minutes when Dave, Doofer, and Adam are falsely accused of stealing fraternity funds (which was actually done by their frat president) and are expelled from KOK.
 They lose their status, home, and identity overnight..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Dave, Doofer, and Adam make the active choice to dress in drag and pledge the DOG sorority as "Daisy," "Roberta," and "Adina" to get close enough to retrieve the evidence from KOK.
+This reveals the protagonist's commitment to Dave, Doofer, and Adam make the active choice to dress in drag and pledge the DOG sorority as "Daisy," "Roberta," and "Adina" to get close enough to retrieve the evidence from KOK.
 They cross into a new world where they must live as women., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: The guys successfully retrieve the evidence against the KOK president and the DOG sorority wins the Greek games competition (with the guys' help).
+The analysis reveals that this crucial beat False victory: The guys successfully retrieve the evidence against the KOK president and the DOG sorority wins the Greek games competition (with the guys' help).
 Everything seems to be working out, but the stakes raise as Dave realizes he has genuine feelings for Leah and the deception becomes morally complicated., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, The guys are exposed as men in front of the entire campus at a major Greek event.
 The DOG sisters feel utterly betrayed, Leah is devastated by Dave's deception, and the guys lose everything they've gained.
-Their reputations are destroyed and the genuine friendships they built die., demonstrates the protagonist at their lowest point.
+Their reputations are destroyed and the genuine friendships they built die., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 74 minutes initiates the final act resolution at 80% of the runtime.
 Dave realizes he must publicly own his actions and use what he learned to make things right.
 He chooses to expose the real KOK embezzlement scheme and defend the DOG sorority publicly, risking further humiliation to do the right thing for the women who taught him empathy., demonstrating the transformation achieved throughout the journey.